 - Make your website responsive (meaning your content will change its viewing appearance based on the size of the device it is being looked at on)

 - Review the actual look on the smaller devices, some responsive themes do not resize header text on images

 - Make sure your buttons and text are large enough to read and engage with

 - Compress your images and CSS

 - Test your pages using Google’s mobile-friendly tool

 Why is the speed of your website relevant to voice search?
 In keeping the theme with the last tip, page speed is important as mobile search continues to increase.
 If you think about the people that utilize voice search, you’ll be able to guess that they are looking for immediate on-the-go results.
 Page load time is the time it takes to fully display the content on a specific page.
 Page speed is extremely important to user experience.
 Pages with longer loading times tend to have higher bounce rates and a lower average of time spent on the page.
 These longer load times have also shown to negatively affect customer conversion.

 There are numerous opportunities for small local businesses to utilize voice search and conversational AI.
 As more consumers turn to mobile, it’s more important than ever for local businesses to get their own voices heard!
-If you want a free assessment of how ready your current website is for voice search contact us today.
+With so many moving parts in both the digital and physical marketing space, it’s no wonder small business owners are unsure where they should even start.
+That’s where the Pittsburgh marketing agency onCOREventures Strategic Marketing comes in.
+We created onCOREventures for honest business owners wanting to operate in harmony with their core values.
+If you’re trying to create positive change in the world while also attracting customers who share your values, our “strategy first” methodology may be exactly what you’ve been looking for!
+And if you want a free assessment of how ready your current website is for voice search contact us today.